 The jalapeno cranberry is a sweet and spicy cocktail that you can also consider a classic margarita.
 Now since we are talking about all the winter based cocktails, we need to make sure we are mentioning all the drinks that are savored in winters.
 Jalapeno does take in a lot of sugar but if you are not a big fan of such a drink, you can add simple maple syrup or use cranberry juice.
 Do remember, you may get a hit of citrus in this drink and so if you don’t like it, you can consider some other drink

 - 2 oz Tanteo Jalapeño Tequila

 - 2 oz cranberry juice (no sugar added)

 - Combine ingredients in a shaker with ice.

 - Shake well and strain into an ice-filled rocks glass.

 13. Berry Ginger Champagne Cocktail

 Here’s another classic to be tried in our list of the best winter cocktails, called the berry ginger champagne cocktail.
 It has a bit of that kick many of us enjoy.
 To make then cocktail a bit more exciting, you can add a raspberry alcoholic ginger beer.
-Such a beer is made from fermented ginger and scottish raspberries which perfectly compliments to an infused cognac.
+Such a beer is made from fermented ginger and Scottish raspberries which perfectly complement an infused cognac.

 - 1.5 oz raspberry- and blackberry-infused cognac*